Sanity is overrated.

-Ever been stuck in a broom cupboard with four other people, one of whom is your mortal enemy, all of whom are somehow fighting with each other?
+Ever been stuck in a broom cupboard with four other people who all hate each other?

-It’s so not fun, it’s like the opposite of fun.
-It’s unfun.
-Which sounds like funyuns, which is ironic, because funyuns are delicious and tasty and this situation is not.
+.
+Which sounds like funyuns.
+Which is ironic, because funyuns are delicious and tasty and this situation is not

 Seriously.
-I really hope that Fred never has to break the news of a death to a loved one, because chances are he’d just be like ‘Hey, could you pass the salt?
-Oh, by the way, your uncle’s dead.”’
+I sincerely hoped that Fred would never be obligated to break the news of a death in the future, because chances are he’d just be like, "Hey, could you pass the salt?
+Oh, by the way, your uncle’s dead.”

 “How COULD YOU, Freddy?
-Do you know what’s going to happen when everyone finds out about this?
-Your mum’s going to kill you, and then Nana Molly’s going to kill your mum for killing you, and this is going to start off a mass Weasley murder-spree where everyone kills everyone, and then Nana Molly’s going to realize what’s happening and have a heart attack and die, and it'll be all your fault, you... you Nana-killer!”
+Do you know what’s going to happen when people start finding out about this?
+Your mum is going to kill you!
+And then Nana Molly’s going to kill your mum for killing you!
+And then your dad's going to kill Nana Molly, and then there's going to be mass Weasley murder-spree and everyone will kill everyone, and it'll all be your fault, you... you Nana-murderer!”

-Introducing: Dom Weasley and the art of supporting a loved one in times of need.
+Introducing: Dom Weasley and the art of supporting a loved one.

 Take notes, kids.

-Freddy, in response to this, plunked down on a random cleaning bucket and — covering his face with his hands — began to make a very peculiar noise.
-It was like a cross between a kettle whistle and an angry cat giving birth.
+Freddy, not even glancing at Dom to show he'd heard her, plunked himself down on a random upside-down mop bucket and — covering his face with his hands — began to make a very peculiar noise.
+It could only be described as a cross between a kettle whistle and an angry cat, and it was commonly known among our group as the Fred Weasley Distress Call.

-It was commonly known as the Fred Weasley Distress Call - and we’d only heard it in two other very dire situations in the past.
-In 2014, when the Chudley Canon’s Seeker had lost the snitch during the Quidditch Cup, and another time in 2016, when Freddy found out that Honeydukes was discontinuing their line of bacon-flavoured chocolate.
-Both times had been equally disturbing as this one.
+We had only heard this call two times in the past, in which other very dire circumstances had caused Fred to spiral into a breakdown: July of 2014, when the Chudley Canon’s Seeker lost the snitch during the Quidditch Cup, and another time two years later, when Freddy found out that Honeydukes was discontinuing their line of bacon-flavoured chocolate.

 “Nice going,” Aidan sneered unhelpfully from behind us, scorn in every syllable.

 “No one asked for your opinion!”
-Dom snapped back shrilly, and I grimaced.
+Dom snapped back shrilly, and I grimaced at the realization that the hostility between these two obviously still hadn't dissipated.
 We had come together to fix this mess, but it looked like we were all about to descend into bickermania instead.

 And sure enough: “I have the right to say what I want, Dom!”